manroygood/roy-goodman/content/courses/math222/matlabAssignments/SIR_modeling.md

 6. Read [this article](https://www.statnews.com/2020/12/14/portrait-of-the-coronavirus-at-1/).
 It contains a lot of details about how Covid-19 spreads.
 Some of these would be quite difficult to add to a model.
 Identify one or more and state why you think they'd be hard to model.

 ---
-For more information, see this nice article[^2]. [+plus Magazine](https://plus.maths.org/content/tags/covid-19) has a nice collection of undergraduate-level articles on mathematics useful in understanding various aspects the COVID-19 pandemic.
+For more information, see this nice article[^2]. [+plus Magazine](https://plus.maths.org/content/tags/covid-19) has a large collection of undergraduate-level articles on mathematics useful in understanding various aspects the COVID-19 pandemic.
 Another good resource comes from the [American Mathematical Society](http://www.ams.org/home/covid-19), see under the _Mathematical Modeling_ subheading.

 [^1]: Kermack, W. O. and McKendrick, A.G.
-(1927) [Contribution to the matimatical theory of epidemics--1.](https://royalsocietypublishing.org/doi/10.1098/rspa.1927.0118), _Proc.
+(1927) [Contribution to the mathematical theory of epidemics--1.](https://royalsocietypublishing.org/doi/10.1098/rspa.1927.0118), _Proc.
 Roy.
 Soc._ __115A__, 700.

-[^2]: Keeling, M. (2001) [The Mathematics of Diseases](https://plus.maths.org/content/os/issue14/features/diseases/index), +plus magazine
+[^2]: Keeling, M. (2001) [The Mathematics of Diseases](https://plus.maths.org/content/os/issue14/features/diseases/index), +plus magazine.